 - Stream—Visualizes and controls real-time data feeds from streaming feature layers.

 In addition, in-panel widgets are associated with placeholders that define the position of an in-panel widget on the screen.
-You can drag and drop the in-panel widget on the map when it opens.
+You can drag the in-panel widget onto the map when it opens.
 You can also resize the panel of the widget by dragging its lower right corner.

 To remove the widget, hover over the widget and click the x icon.